al4225/mmcloud_new/utils/s3_operations/README.md

 - All trailing slashes (`/`) are automatically stripped from prefixes.
 - By default, the source folder name is preserved in the destination path (creating a nested structure).
 - With the `--merge` option, contents under the source folder are copied directly to the destination while preserving their subfolder structure.
+- Destination folders are created automatically if they don't exist.

 ## Examples